digidem/mapeo-print-preview/README.md

 The scripts all take a `dataset` parameter, which is a path to a directory.

-Here is a listing of the files that need to appear in that dataset directory (`waorani/` above) and where they currently come from:
+Here is a listing of the files that need to appear in that dataset directory and where they currently come from:

 - Pre-Made
   - `presets.json`: a list of presets, fields, categories, and defaults.
 This is